 Perhaps to me what is beautiful will not be beautiful to you.
 It’s okay with me.

-Perhaps to me amber has infinite shades of transparent oxide red or it’s simply a stone to you.
+Perhaps to me, amber has infinite shades of transparent oxide red or it’s simply a stone to you.

-Perhaps to you the forest is simply lots of trees, perhaps to me its the most gorgeous birch trees I have ever seen.
+Perhaps to you, the forest is simply lots of trees, perhaps to me its the most gorgeous birch trees I have ever seen.

 Perhaps buckets of bright and delicious cranberries are a heavenly gift.

-Perhaps as one, not born in this country and having not lived through its history, I can barely scratch the surface of the struggles and triumphs each generation has passed from child to child.
+Perhaps as one, not born in this country and have not lived through its history, I can barely scratch the surface of the struggles and triumphs each generation has passed from child to child.

-Though as an artist, I can tell you, I can see the pain, the love, the joy, and the beauty of the nature in this land and the only question I ask in my painting : “Do we have the time to stop, take a breathe, look, taste, and listen?”
+Though as an artist, I can tell you, I can see the pain, the love, the joy, and the beauty of the nature in this land and the only question I ask in my painting : “Do we have the time to stop, take a breath, look, taste, and listen?”